 For reference the edit is shown here,

-The symbol randomizer is used for both the WUR-Sync field and the WUR-Data field.
+The symbol randomizer is used for the WUR-Sync field and the WUR-Data field.
 The state of the LFSR is updated every TSync during the WUR-Sync field and updated every TSym during the WUR-Data field.